Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Theory

-\textit{The Signature of Superconductivity:} In order to measure whether the experimentally-prepared quantum state and/or the number-conserving substates projected out from the overall ensemble state demonstrate superconductivity, we conduct quantum tomography (see the Supplemental Materials for details) to probe directly the presence and extent of off-diagonal long-range order, which is a computational signature of superconductivity.
+In order to measure whether the experimentally-prepared quantum state and/or the number-conserving substates---which are all possible, even eigenstates of the number operator (Eq. (\ref{eq:N})) that can be projected out from the overall ensemble quantum state according to the methodology presented in \ref{sec:numbercons}---demonstrate off-diagonal long-range order, we conduct quantum tomography (see \ref{sec:tomographyfull} and \ref{sec:numbercons}) to probe directly the presence and extent of ODLRO .
 To determine the presence and degree of this long-range order for a specified quantum state, it is useful to establish a calculable, characteristic property \cite{Penrose_BEC, Y1962, S1965, Shiva, C1963, Coleman_1965, sager_2019, Aly_2015}.
-Such a signature of superconductivity is a large eigenvalue in the 2-RDM, which we denote as $\lambda_D$ \cite{Y1962, S1965}.
-While the entire 2-RDM can be measured by quantum tomography, only the following $r {\rm x} r$ subblock of the 2-RDM
+Such a signature of ODLRO is a large eigenvalue in the 2-RDM, which we denote as $\lambda_D$ \cite{Y1962, S1965}.
+As this large eigenvalue corresponds to the number of Cooper-like qubit pairs occupying the same two-qubit geminal (which is directly analogous to the one-qubit orbital), any $\lambda_D$ value exceeding the Pauli-like limit of one is indicative of ODLRO \cite{Y1962,S1965,C1963}.